braedynl/views-py/README.md

     ...
 ```

 You may often want to return a `View` that implements a common interface.
-In such cases, you can define a set of [mixins](https://stackoverflow.com/questions/533631/what-is-a-mixin-and-why-is-it-useful) applicable to `Sequence` types, and use `View` as a base class.
+In such cases, you can define a set of applicable [mixins](https://stackoverflow.com/questions/533631/what-is-a-mixin-and-why-is-it-useful), and use `View` as a base class.
+A [`Protocol`](https://docs.python.org/3/library/typing.html#typing.Protocol) can be used to group classes together without explicitly inheriting.

+Custom views may not always want the attributes that come from the concrete `View` class.
+An abstract base class, `SequenceView`, is provided for scenarios like this.
+It extends `collections.abc.Sequence`, and does not add or implement anything.